I love working with adults who are ready for guidance and clarity, either due to a transition of sorts or through difficult terrain.

 People who work with me tend to think of me as an ally, helping them to create the lives they want to live.
 I collaboratively draw upon people’s strengths, values, and competencies to navigate their way towards more fulfillment, freedom, purpose, and joy.
 I love helping people discover how they can experience sustainable feelings of aliveness and more connectedness, especially in relationship to others.

 In 2010, I graduated with an M.A. from the Integral Counseling Psychology program at the California Institute of Integral Studies (CIIS) in San Francisco.
 At CIIS, I began to develop my own style of working with people, highly influenced by the ethics and worldviews informed by narrative therapy and mindfulness.
-For three years, I consulted weekly with an excellent Bay Area couples counselor and narrative therapist, Julia Wallace, LCSW.
-I continue to learn daily from my work and with an intimate group of narrative therapy colleagues across the continent who share similar values, which includes ongoing advanced training with Jill Freedman and Gene Combs.
-Gottman Method Couples Therapy and Research informs my work with couples, and I have completed Level 1 & 2 of Training in Gottman Method Couples Therapy.
-I also practice EMDR and completed Level 1 & 2 of EMDR training in 2015 with Laurel Parnell.
-I currently volunteer with the NYC Trauma Response Network doing EMDR for first responders and healthcare workers in NYC whose lives have been deeply impacted by COVID-19.
+I continue to learn from my work with an intimate group of narrative therapy colleagues who share similar values.
+As a couples therapist, I’m influenced by the Gottman’s research (completed Level 1 & 2 of Training in Gottman Method Couples Therapy).
+I practice EMDR (completed Level 1 & 2 of EMDR training in 2015 with Laurel Parnell).
+Occasionally I do pro-bono work and save certain sliding scale spots in my practice for people whose finances are tight.